T809DATA/T809DATA_2023/01_decision_trees/README.md

 * `prior([0, 2, 3, 3], [0, 1, 2, 3])` -> `[1/4, 0, 1/4, 2/4]`

 ### Part 1.2
-Let's assume that we have have made a split and create two data sets for the descendent nodes of the root node.
-For the sake of argument, let's say the we split so that features with $x_{ik}<\theta$ is in $S_0$ and the other samples are in $S_1$.
+Let's assume that we have made a split and create two data sets for the descendent nodes of the root node.
+For the sake of argument, let's say that we split so that features with $x_{ik}<\theta$ is in $S_0$ and the other samples are in $S_1$.

 Write a function `split_data(features, targets, split_feature_index, theta)` that returns two tuples: `(features_1 targets_1), (features_2, targets_2)` as explained above.
 Here, `split_feature_index` corresponds to `k`.